iotaledger/IOTA-2.0-Research-Specifications/1-3 Data Processing.md

 # Main Message Processing Diagram

 The Main Message processor constitutes of 7 processes that constitutes of all actions the node do with a message from the moment it is received until it is included on its Tangle and further gossiped.
-The 8 processes are: "Duplicate Detector, "Node Signature Validator", "Timestamp Opinion and Filter", "Proof of Work Check", "Solidifier", "Rate Manager" and "Gossip Scheduler".
+The 8 processes are: "Duplicate Detector", "Node Signature Validator", "Timestamp Opinion and Filter", "Proof of Work Check", "Solidifier", "Rate Manager" and "Gossip Scheduler".

 Ignoring the possible data sets and ports used, the processes are ordered as: